American Journal of Public Health

-The American Journal of Public Health is a monthly peer-reviewed public health journal published by the American Public Health Association that covers health policy and public health.
-The journal was established in 1911 and its stated mission is "to advance public health research, policy, practice, and education."
+The American Journal of Public Health is a monthly peer-reviewed public health journal that is independently published by the American Public Health Association.
+The Journal covers health policy and public health.
+The journal was established in 1911 and its stated mission is "to advance public health research, policy, practice, and education".
 The journal occasionally publishes themed supplements.
-The editor-in-chief is Alfredo Morabia.
+The current editor-in-chief is Denys T. Lau.

 Reception

 The journal was voted one of the 100 most influential journals in biology and medicine over the last 100 years by the Special Libraries Association.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 11.576.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 9.6.